joeldba/dwm-dba/README.md

   * Creates a border around the bar.
 Again, purely for cosmetic purposes.

 # What are the keybindings?
-While this information can be gathered from `config.h` I've gone the extra mile and made a table that outlines all the keybindings for you.
+While this information can be gathered from `config.h` I've gone the extra mile and made a table that outlines most of the keybindings for you.
 The default modkey is `Alt` as specified in `config.h`.
 |Action|Key combo|
 |:---:|:---:|
 |Spawn a terminal|Mod+Shift+Enter|